GordonsToolsBlog is reader-supported. When you buy through our links, we may earn a commission at no cost to you.

 - UV resistant: Yes

-Duck is another reputable brand in the painter’s masking tape arena.
-It is a multi-surface adhering product, suitable for most materials.
-It can easily stick to glass, metal, wood, and pre-painted walls, and also comes off clean.
+Duck is also a well-known brand in the painter’s masking tape market.
+Its multi-surface adhesive product is suitable for most materials, including glass, metal, wood, and pre-painted walls, and it can also be removed cleanly.

 The tape is a medium adhesive and can be peeled off cleanly within 14 days of application.
 Duck Clean Release painter’s tape is UV resistant, meaning that it is suitable for both indoor and outdoor applications.